ledlamp/qonq/README.md

 You can import this custom uploader config and modify the Request URL and authentication fields as necessary.

 ## How to get a domain
 You can get a free domain like qonq.gq from Freenom at http://dot.tk.
-But their DNS doesn't support wildcards so you'll need to use Cloudflare DNS (free) or any DNS server that supports wildcards.
-Just create a wildcard A record to the address of your server.
+But their DNS doesn't support wildcards so you'll need to use one that does, such as LuaDNS.
+Just create a wildcard A record to the address of your host.

 ## How to enable TLS
 You can use [Certbot](https://certbot.eff.org/) with one of the [DNS plugins](https://certbot.eff.org/docs/using.html#dns-plugins) to obtain wildcard certificates.
-You'll probably want to use this server with an nginx reverse proxy and configure the SSL stuff there, but you could also modify this server for https instead.
+LuaDNS is the only free option if you're using a free domain.
+You'll probably want to use an nginx reverse proxy and configure the SSL stuff there, but you could also modify this server for https instead.

 ## Nginx config example
 ```